luismezaf/permission-manager-ts/README.md

 ## Permission alias

-Maybe your system doesn´t work with the format of permissions that can be easily formatted, such as "module:tasks-action:list" that would literaly be formatted as "canModuleTasksActionList()".
+Maybe your project doesn´t work with a format of permissions that can be easily readed, such as "module:tasks-action:list" that would literaly be formatted as "canModuleTasksActionList()".
 In this case, you can use permission aliases.

 An alias converts your source permission into the declared permission, so let's say that you manage the following permissions in your database: